-Many schools and small organisations are arranging their own small Christmas markets.
+Many schools and small organisations arrange their own small Christmas markets.
 These are less commercial and money is often collected for school projects or similar things.
 Also, the biggest shopping malls have Christmas squares and streets.

 The best way to find private Christmas markets is to use Google.
 Websites may not be in English so we recommend searching them with the keyword joulumyyjäiset.

 Other Christmas Activities in Helsinki

 Aleksanterinkatu is the Christmas Street of Helsinki since 1949.
 The street is meant only for pedestrians and trams so the atmosphere is relaxed.
 The Christmas street will be decorated with white lights.
 The street is also heated so there will be no ice or snow.

 Aleksanterinkatu Christmas Street is a nice place to have a slow walk, do some shopping and eat in cosy restaurants.
 Stockmann is a big department store whose windows will be decorated with a Christmas theme.

 The Christmas Street opens on 19th November.
 On this Saturday, the lights are turned on and there is a Christmas Parade through the city centre.
 The parade starts and ends at Aleksanterinkatu.